OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models: Background and Related Works

 \subsection{OPTQ: Weight Quantization for LLMs}

-OPTQ~\cite{frantar2023optq} represents the cutting-edge research in the field of weight quantization for LLMs.
-It is based on Optimal Brain Compression (OBC)~\cite{frantaroptimal}, which employs element-wise quantization (pruning) and compensation, using a Hessian-based metric of layer-wise quantization errors (\cref{eq: gptq}).
-This approach differs from previous studies, which applied quantization through gradient descent based on the straight-through estimator~\cite{librecq,weiqdrop} or a rounding-to-nearest mechanism~\cite{dettmers2022llm}.
+OPTQ~\cite{frantar2023optq} is the state-of-the-art research in the field of weight quantization for LLMs.
+It is based on Optimal Brain Compression (OBC)~\cite{frantaroptimal}, which employs element-wise quantization (pruning) and compensation, using a Hessian-based metric of layer-wise quantization errors (\cref{eq: gptq} and \cref{eq: gptq2}).
+This approach differs from previous studies, which applied quantization through gradient descent based on the straight-through estimator~\cite{librecq,weiqdrop} or the rounding-to-nearest mechanism~\cite{dettmers2022llm}.

-OPTQ has optimized OBC to apply quantization in parallel for each element of the input dimension, facilitating rapid quantization and demonstrating remarkable performance even at 3-bit.
-However, if the model size decreases or the problem's complexity increases, the accuracy still falls compared to the fp16 baselines.
-In this paper, we suggest selectively applying high-precision to weights that are vulnerable to quantization caused by activation outliers, while applying OPTQ to the remaining weights.
-These enhancements can significantly reduce the quantization error while preserving the quantization performance of OPTQ.
+OPTQ has optimized OBC to parallelize quantization for each element of the output channel dimension, enabling rapid quantization.
+While it showcases the potential of sub-4-bit quantization for LLMs, reducing the model size or increasing the problem's complexity results in decreased accuracy compared to the fp16 baselines.
+In this paper, we suggest selectively applying high-precision to weights that are vulnerable to quantization caused by activation outliers and applying the OPTQ to the remaining weights with the modification based on quantization configuration tuning for additional error reduction.
+These enhancements can significantly reduce the quantization error while preserving the quantization speed of OPTQ.